rerobots/hardshare/doc/pages/tutorials/xiao.md

 "build-and-flash" without having to wait for additional toolchains to be downloaded, built, etc.

+With this in mind, we will begin with a base image that already has [PlatformIO](https://docs.platformio.org/en/latest/what-is-platformio.html) installed.
+Then, we will build example code in a process that will automatically install required packages for that example.
+Finally, the resulting container will be committed as an image that can be re-used.

 ## Add USB device to hardshare configuration